Incoherent transport in a model for the strange metal phase: Memory-matrix formalism: Conclusions

 \section{Conclusions}

 In this paper, we have computed the transport properties of an effective model when charged fluctuating bosons (charge-two particle-particle bosons in this special case) are present at high energies in the phase diagram of the cuprate superconductors.
 The main results are as follows: \begin{itemize} \item A regime with approximately $T$-linear resistivity is obtained from the transport properties of the boson-fermion ``soup''.
 The charged bosons scatter with the fermions and become overdamped via the Landau damping $-i\gamma\omega$ (where $\omega$ is the real frequency).
 Optical conductivity was also evaluated \cite{Banerjee20} and yields a Drude-like conductivity for $\omega< T$ with a lifetime given by $\tau_{xx}=\tau_{b}\sim T^{-1}$.
-This agrees with experimental observation \cite{Michon_Georges}. \item At low temperatures, the boson transport in the conductivity is ``short-circuited'' by the fermions that possess a transport lifetime $\tau_{f}\sim T^{-2}$.
-Hence, the regime where the bosons dominate the conductivity has a finite temperature range, which needs to be compared with the experimental data (this will be performed below). \item Due to Landau damping, the charged bosons do not contribute to the Hall conductivity.
-This quantity is thus dominated by the fermions via hot-spot and cold-spot physics.
-It has been argued by other authors \cite{Hussey_McKenzie} that a phenomenological estimate of the Hall conductivity from the fermions gives $\tau_{xy}\sim T^{-3/2}$, since the Hall (weighted) average around the Fermi surface scans at the same time both the hot and cold region.
-Altogether, in this regime, the cotangent Hall goes as $\cot\theta_H\sim \tau_{xx}/\tau_{xy}^2\sim T^{3}/T\sim T^{2}$, which corresponds to the experimental observation.
+This agrees with experimental observation \cite{michon2023reconciling}.

+\item At low temperatures, the boson transport in the conductivity is ``short-circuited'' by the fermions that possess a transport lifetime $\tau_{f}\sim T^{-2}$.
+Hence, the regime where the bosons dominate the conductivity has a finite temperature range, which needs to be compared with the experimental data (this will be performed below).